aws/serverless-application-model/INTEGRATION_TESTS.md

 The matching *expected* and *template* files should have the same name.

-Example: `single/test_basic_api.py` takes the `templates/single/basic_api.yaml` file as input SAM template and tests it against the `expected/single/basic_api.json` file.
+For example, the `test_basic_api` test in the class `tests_integ/single/test_basic_api.py` takes `templates/single/basic_api.yaml` SAM template as input and verifies its result against `expected/single/basic_api.json`.

 ### Single

-All basic tests file are here
+Basic tests which interact with only one service should be put here.

+### Combination

+Tests which interact with multiple services should be put there.

 ### Tmp

-This directory will be created on the first run and will contain temporary and intermediary files used by the tests: sam templates with substituted variable values, translated temporary cloud formation templates, ...
+This directory is created on the first run and contains temporary and intermediary files used by the tests: sam templates with substituted variable values, translated temporary cloud formation templates, ...